 *You must have a complete application by the early deadline to guarantee application eligibility for scholarships, grants, and research assistantships.

-If you are selected for admission to the DNP – Executive Leadership program, you will be required to pay a $500 enrollment deposit to reserve your seat.
+If you are selected for admission to the DNP program, you will be required to pay a $100 enrollment deposit (non-refundable) to reserve your seat.
 The deadline to pay the deposit will be indicated in your letter of admission.

-If admitted to the program, you must attend an on-campus orientation before the program begins.
+If admitted to the program, you must attend orientation before the program begins.
 The date will be indicated in your letter of admission.